sightmachine/sightmachine-sdk/docs/commonly_used_data_types/cookbook.md

 The deployed version of this recipe_group.
 It's a [recipe_group](#recipe_groups) minus this field.

 ## metadata
-This is created by info, it includes the id of the user that created the cookbook along with their name and email
+This is created by info, it includes the id of the user that created the cookbook along with their name and email.

 ## updatetime
 The time the cookbook was last updated.